NG-NEST/ng-nest/lib/ng-nest/ui/tag/docs/readme.en_US.md

 ---
-label: 'Tag 标签'
+label: 'Tag'
 category: 'Data'
 ---

-# Tag 标签
+# Tag

-用于标记和选择。
+Used for marking and selection.

 ## Used alone